 Could this be why the Belfast Telegraph described the situation as simply “Embarrassing”?
 Could this be why The Newsletter has spoken of a “funeral-like air” in Belfast?
 And is this what the Irish Independent means by the “same old story”?

 As things stand, Northern Ireland Secretary, Shaun Woodward, and Irish Foreign Minister, Micheal Martin, are to stay at Hillsborough to try and thrash out a firm deal before Friday’s deadline.
 However, as the BBC’s Mark Simpson has concluded, whilst “a deal is not impossible the departure of the two prime ministers inevitably reduces the momentum of the talks“.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.